ankushgandhi1706/Java-OOPS-DSA/Arrays in Java/readme.md

 # Arrays in Java

-Welcome to the **Arrays in Java** repository!
+Welcome to the **Arrays in Java** folder!
 This folder contains examples and problems related to arrays, covering essential concepts, operations, and algorithms in Java.
 Whether you're a beginner or preparing for coding interviews, this is your go-to resource for mastering arrays in Java. 🚀

 ## 📂 Folder Structure